 2) CONNECT ON SOCIAL MEDIA CALL TO ACTION

 Another very effective CTA is one that gives your audience links to connect with you on social media.
 If someone reads your content and they enjoy it, then it’s highly likely that they’ll be interested in some of your future content.
 This ties in very nicely with promoting your blog.
-You can compose a compelling sentence summarizing the topic of your blog and then link to your blog from your social media.
+You can compose a compelling sentence summarizing the topic of your blog and then link it to your blog from your social media.
 You should always make it easy for your readers to follow your social media.
 You can do so by creating a CTA for each individual social media channel.
 Another important thing to keep in mind is that we live in an era where people are always one click away from their desires – so having said that make sure that it only takes one click for your readers to follow you because if they have to walk a thousand miles to get to the like button, believe me, they won’t.
 This is a slightly different CTA from the one that allows your visitors to share your posts on their own social media or webpage (although that’s also a very effective tactic).

 3) BLOG SUBSCRIPTION CALL TO ACTION

 If you’re writing fresh and interesting content and your readers are into it, your visitors might want to subscribe to receive a newsletter every time you post something new.
 To increase your blog subscriptions, first of all, you need to have a compelling subscription CPA like “ALWAYS STAY UPDATED.”
 Secondly, you should make sure your subscription form clear-cut and easy to fill out.
-Don’t make them fill out a long form, just ask for the absolutely necessary to begin with or you might come off as invasive and pushy which could drive prospects away.
+Don’t make them fill out a long-form, just ask for the absolutely necessary, to begin with or you might come off as invasive and pushy which could drive prospects away.
 Personally, if I had to answer 20 questions, I just wouldn’t do it.
 If you just require a valid email address, only ask for the email address.
 Making the process as short and as smooth as possible already significantly increases the chance that your visitors will convert.

 4) COMMENT CALL TO ACTION